am3lue/Matowo-s/README.md

 This project is open source and available under the MIT License.

 ## Contact
-For questions or support, contact Matowo Hardware at info@matowohardware.co.ke.
+For questions or support, contact Matowo Hardware at matowofreeman56@gmail.com
 ---
 Matowo Hardware Management System © 2024